On the subregular $J$-rings of Coxeter systems: Computation of

-\begin{definition}[Dihedral segments] For any word $x\in \ip{S}$, we define the \emph{dihedral segments} of $x$ to be the maximal contiguous subwords of $x$ involving two letters. \end{definition} For example, suppose $S=[3]$ and $x=121313123$, then $x$ has dihedral segments $x_1=121, x_2=13131, x_3=12, x_4=23$.
 We may think of breaking a word into its dihedral segments as a ``factorization'' process.
-The process can be easily reversed, that is, we may recover a word from its dihedral segments by taking a proper ``product''.
-This motivates the following definition. \begin{definition}[Glued product] For any two words $x_1,x_2\in \ip{S}$ such that $x_1$ ends with the same letter that $x_2$ starts with, say $x_1=\cdots st$ and $x_2=tu\cdots$, we define their \emph{glued product} to be the word $x_1 * x_2:=\cdots stu\cdots$ obtained by concatenating $x_1$ and $x_2$ then deleting one occurrence of the common letter. \end{definition} Note that the operation $\cdot$ is obviously associative.
-Further, if $x_1,x_2,\cdots, x_k$ are the dihedral segments of $x$, then
+The process can be easily reversed by taking a proper ``product'': \begin{definition}[Glued product] For any two words $x_1,x_2\in \ip{S}$ such that $x_1$ ends with the same letter that $x_2$ starts with, say $x_1=\cdots st$ and $x_2=tu\cdots$, we define their \emph{glued product} to be the word $x_1 * x_2:=\cdots stu\cdots$ obtained by concatenating $x_1$ and $x_2$ then deleting one occurrence of the common letter. \end{definition} The operation $*$ is obviously associative.
+Furthermore, if $x_1,x_2,\cdots, x_k$ are the dihedral segments of $x$, then $x=x_1*x_2*\cdots * x_k$.
+Theorem \ref{dihedral factorization} can be viewed as an algebraic counterpart of this combinatorial factorization.